Scoreboard & Thoughts

 ga = __build_class__.__self__.getatt

-My first thought was to try to overwrite the class of the result array to overwrite the __getitem__ constructor to make it so that when result = result[:56] is called it just returns the full array.
+My first thought was to try to overwrite the class of the result array to overwrite the __getitem__ constructor to make it so that when result = result[:56] is called, it just returns the whole array.

 Considering I could call almost nothing due to the hooks, I rechecked what I had access to and saw that the id function could return the memory location of anything we gave as the first argument.

-This is a primitive close arbitrary read, and if you thought this seems useless without any writes you would be right!
+This is an arbitrary read primitive, and if you thought this seemed useless without any writes, you would be right!

-Having an arbitrary read, I tried ways of triggering an arbitrary write and while this doesnt even seem possible in a language as safe as python if you thought you would be very wrong lol.
+Having an arbitrary read, I tried various ways to trigger an arbitrary write.
+While this doesn’t even seem possible in a language as safe as Python, this assumption is actually very wrong.

 Enter MEMORY CORRUPTION.
-We can actually trigger an UAF to gain an arbitrary write primitive, here’s an example on how you can do that
+We can actually trigger a UAF to gain an arbitrary write primitive.
+Here’s an example of how you can do that

 class lol: